Vasuki (wife of Valluvar): Death

-Thus, Valluvar is praised as the only known Tamil poet who has sung a verse on his or her spouse.
+Valluvar is by far the only known Tamil poet who has sung a verse on his or her spouse.
 Over the centuries, the individual phrases within the quatrain have become famed maxims on their own.

 In popular culture

-Vasuki is praised for her faithfulness as a wife towards her husband Valluvar and is noted as a model of Tamil womenhood.
+Vasuki is praised for her faithfulness as a wife towards her husband Valluvar and is noted as a model of Tamil womanhood.
 She has her own sanctum at the Ekambareswarar–Kamakshi Temple, commonly known as the Valluvar temple, in the neighborhood of Mylapore in Chennai, where she is patterned after the Hindu deity Kamakshi and worshiped.
 Her idol, along with the idol of Valluvar, is carried in an annual procession in the Tamil month of Panguni (mid March to Mid April) during the Bramotsavam celebrations of the Kapaleeshwarar Temple.
 The wedding hall near the Mylapore Valluvar temple is also named after her and Valluvar as Valluvar–Vasuki Tirumana Mantapam.

 Legacy

 Vasuki is considered the epitome and an archetypal example of a cultured Tamil woman, known for such qualities as kindness, grace, humility, and modesty.
 In one of her works named the Garland of Advice for Women, poet Avvai exemplifies Vasuki while giving advice to women wherein she instructs the young lady to "perform domestic duties as did the wife of Valluvar."